What does this IELTS page cover?

 Scores are based on four equally weighted criteria: Fluency & Coherence, Lexical Resource, Grammatical Range & Accuracy, and Pronunciation.
 You gain marks by speaking at length with clear organisation, using topic‑appropriate vocabulary and a range of tenses/forms, and keeping pronunciation clear and natural.

 Practise short, focused sets daily.
-Our AI simulates examiner timing and follow‑ups for Parts 1–3, then highlights where you can quickly gain band points (e.g., extending answers, repairing tense slips, or recycling paraphrases).
-Small, regular improvements are the fastest route from Band 6 to 7+.
+LearnLingo.ai uses timed prompts and follow-ups for Parts 1-3, then highlights preparation priorities such as extending answers, repairing tense slips, or recycling paraphrases.
+Small, regular improvements make practice more useful before an official test.

 Common Topics: